qcif/cvmfs-setup-galaxy/README.md

 ## Overview

-CernVM-FS repositories are deployed as a single Stratum 0 master server, where files in the repository are modified, and Stratum 1 replicas.
+CernVM-FS repositories are deployed as a single _Stratum 0 central server_, where the files in the repository are modified.

+And there are multiple _Stratum 1 replicas_, which are complete copies of the files from Stratum 0 central.
+These are for reducing the load on the Stratum 0 central server, and also to improve performance and redundancy.

-Typically, an organisation should have a _proxy_ server, which downloads files from the Stratum 1 servers.
-Hosts using the repository are the _clients_, and they should download files from the local _proxy_.
+Typically, an organisation should have one or more _proxy_ servers, which caches a subset of the files from the Stratum 1 servers.
+It only downloads and caches those files that have been requested by the clients.

+Hosts that use the repository are the _clients_.
+They should only download files from a local _proxy_, to reduce the load on the Stratum 1 replica servers, and for improved performance and redundancy.

 The two scripts are for deploying _proxies_ and _clients_.